SKU:20250905-10-F7

 Color serigraph on Rives laid paper, black

-numbered (signature was in the bottom right corner - unfortunately no longer available)
+numbered (signature was in the bottom right corner - unfortunately no longer present)

 Year: 1986